-In Star Trek V: The Final Frontier, Captain Kirk is confronted by Dr. Mccoy (Kirk's best friend) and Sybok, the pariah brother of Spock (Kirk's other best friend).
-Sybok, who appears to have gained the ability to remove human pain and sorrow, has targeted Kirk for an excision.
-Both men plead with Kirk in vain to allow Sybok to do this.
+In Star Trek V: The Final Frontier, Captain Kirk is confronted by Dr. Mccoy (Kirk's best friend) and Sybok (Spock's brother).
+Sybok appears to have gained the ability to remove human pain and sorrow and wants to do this for Kirk.
+McCoy and Sybok plead with Kirk to allow him to do this.

 Jim, try to be open about this.